alicankaralar/DiceJR-Driverkit/README.md

 ## Run the sample in iPadOS

-To run the sample app in iPadOS, connect an iPad device with an M1 chip to your Mac.
+To run the sample app in iPadOS, connect an iPad device with an M-series chip to your Mac.
 Use the scheme selector to select the SimpleAudio (iOS) scheme and the name of your iPad as the destination.
 Run the app directly from Xcode to launch it on your iPad.

 In iPadOS, the SimpleAudio app doesn't show the Driver Manager section because the app isn't responsible for installing the driver like it is in macOS.
 Instead, open the Settings app, navigate to Privacy & Security > Drivers, and enable the driver there.